douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 * Azure AD Account
     * An Azure AD account is an identity that was created through a Microsoft service.
 The Azure AD account is also called a work or school account.
 * Azure AD Tenant
-    * An Azure tenant is a single dedicated and trusted instance of EntraID.
+    * An Azure tenant is a single dedicated and trusted instance of Entra ID.
 A tenant (`directory`) represents a single organisation.
 An Organisation can create more than one tenant
 * Azure Subscription
     * This is a biling construct.
-You can have multiple subscriptions linked to one EntraID tenant
+You can have multiple subscriptions linked to one Entra ID tenant
-## Compare EntraID to AD DS
+## Compare Entra ID to AD DS
 * Azure AD is designed for Internet based applications that use HTTP or HTTPS
-* AD DS supports Kerberosand NTLM, where as, EntraID supports HTTP bases authentication protocols such as OpenID, WS-Fed, SAML and Oauth
+* AD DS supports Kerberosand NTLM, where as, Entra ID supports HTTP bases authentication protocols such as OpenID, WS-Fed, SAML and Oauth
-* EntraID includes `federation Services` for many third-party services
+* Entra ID includes `federation Services` for many third-party services
-* EntraID is  flat structure and does not include OU's or GPOs
+* Entra ID is  flat structure and does not include OU's or GPOs
-## EntraID Editions
+## Entra ID Editions
-* EntraID comes in 4 editions:
+* Entra ID comes in 4 editions:
     * Free
     * M365 Apps
     * Premium P1
     * Premium P2
 * Free comes with all sign ups
 * Premium comes with an `Enterprie Agreement`, `Open Volume License Program`, and the `Cloud Solution Providers`
-### EntraID Free
+### Entra ID Free
 * User & Group Management
 * Protect Azure AD tenant admin accounts with MFA
 * Mobile app as a second factor
-* On-prem directory sync through EntraID Connect
+* On-prem directory sync through Entra ID Connect
 * Basic Reports
 * SSO
-### EntraID M365 Apps
+### Entra ID M365 Apps
 * Included with M365
 * Free + Identity and Access Management for M365 Apps
 * Branding
 * MFA
 * Group Access Management
 * Self Service Password reset for cloud users
-### EntraID Premium P1
+### Entra ID Premium P1
 * Cost per user. cost is approx $9 per month per user
 * Free + Access to on-prem and cloud resources
 * `conditional access`